 Rapid buprenorphine detox can be an essential component in the treatment of overcoming addiction to the drug.
 But in order to understand how buprenorphine generates such as powerful dependence on it, it’s best to understand its makeup, actions, and withdrawal symptoms.

 Buprenorphine is an opium extract derived from thebaine.
 This drug is often prescribed as a buprenorphine detox treatment for opioid addiction, especially for heroin or oxycodone users.
-Although, still an opioid, Buprenorphine can block the effects of other opioids, help decrease physical cravings, and delay withdrawal symptoms.
-Buprenorphine is also the active ingredient in Suboxone, which is another medication commonly offered in rehabs as a replacement or maintenance medication as well as Sublocade™ which is an Extended-Release Buprenorphine Injection.
+Although, still an opioid, buprenorphine can block the effects of other opioids, help decrease physical cravings, and delay withdrawal symptoms.
+Buprenorphine is also the active ingredient in Suboxone, which is another medication commonly offered in rehabs as a replacement or maintenance medication as well as Sublocade™ which is an extended-release buprenorphine injection.
 Although both drugs are opioids and have risks of dependence and addiction, Suboxone is often a better option because it contains naloxone.
-Naloxone alone is an antagonist which blocks the effects of opioids and also precipitates withdrawal.
+Naloxone alone is an antagonist that blocks the effects of opioids and also precipitates withdrawal.